vogon101/RedditPythonTools/README.md

 all the names before running the names (using concat.bat) so that there are no dupes.
 This script will check for dupes when it is run (it will only message each user once) but if it is run twice it cannot check so might thus send the same thing to two people.

+To have a line break in your message remeber to include two newlines in the source file.